DennisPing/Performance-Analysis-TCP-Variants/README.md

 ## How to Generate Graphs

-* cd into graph directory
+* cd into the graph directory
     ```txt
     python3 graph_exp01.py
     python3 graph_exp02.py